Effsy/roguelike/README.md

 # Roguelike

-The start of a top-down Roguelike using component based entity system.
+The start of a randomly generated top-down Roguelike using a component-based entity system.
-Can be forked to either turn-based or real-time gameplay.
+Gameplay can be made into either turn-based or real-time.

 This is an old project and will likely remain unfinished.